Ashwastaken78867/WebsitesBuilder/README.md

 # Website Builder

-A drag-and-drop website builder built with **React, Redux Toolkit, TypeScript, Tailwind CSS, and react-rnd**.
+A drag-and-drop websites builder built with **React, Redux Toolkit, TypeScript, Tailwind CSS, and react-rnd**.
 It allows users to place and edit components like **Text, Image, Button, Header, and Footer** on a canvas, making website creation more intuitive and interactive.

 ---